pulp/pulp/docs/user-guide/scaling.rst

 Load Balancing Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To effectively handle inbound HTTP/HTTPS requests to `Pulp clustered servers` running ``httpd``, a load balancer should be used.
-Configuring a load balancer is beyond the scope of the Pulp documentation, but there are a few recommendations.
+To effectively handle inbound HTTP/HTTPS requests to `Pulp clustered servers` running ``httpd``, load balancing of some sort should be used. `Pulp clustered servers` not running ``httpd`` do not need to be involved in load balancing.
+Configuring load balancing is beyond the scope of Pulp documentation, but there are a few recommendations.

-Pulp defaults to using SSL for webserver traffic so the easiest thing is to use a TCP based load balancer. `HAProxy`_ has been tested with a clustered Pulp installation, but any TCP load balancer should work.
+One option is to use a dedicated load balancer.
+Pulp defaults to using SSL for webserver traffic, so an easy thing is to use a TCP based load balancer. `HAProxy`_ has been tested with a clustered Pulp installation, but any TCP load balancer should work.

+Another option is to use DNS based load balancing.
+Community users have reported this works, but it has not been explicitly tested by Pulp developers.

-With TCP load balancing, all `Pulp clustered servers` need to have ``httpd`` configured with the same certificate.
-That certificate needs to have the CN set to the hostname or IP of the load balancer.
-This configuration ensures that the load balancer passes traffic to the Pulp webservers, but that the client and server will negotiate a SSL connection directly.
-By setting the CN to the hostname or IP of the load balancer, the client will trust the certificate presented by the `Pulp clustered server` as it is accessed through the load balancer.
+With either load balancing technique, all `Pulp clustered servers` running ``httpd`` need to be configured with SSL certificates which have the CN set to the hostname of the TCP load balancer or the DNS record providing load balancing.
+This ensures that as traffic arrives at Pulp webservers, clients will trust the certificate presented by the `Pulp clustered server`.

 Clustered Logging